-"Gunpowder, the magnetic compass, and paper and printing, which Francis Bacon considered as the three most important inventions facilitating the West's transformation from the Dark Ages to the modern world, were invented in China."
-(Lin, 1995)
+76 "Gunpowder, the magnetic compass, and paper and printing, which Francis Bacon consid-77 ered as the three most important inventions facilitating the West's transformation from the Dark A real to the modern world, were invented in Chine."
+(Lin.
+1005)